inga-divra/react-fundamentals-projects/01-birthday-reminder/README.md

 Iterate and Render:

 Display the total number of birthdays using the length property of the state variable.
-Use the map method to iterate over the data array and render each person's details.
 Create a List component to hold and render the list of people.
 Create a Person component to display individual person's details (image, name, age).
 Clear List: Add a button in App.jsx to clear the list by resetting the state variable to an empty array.